1989–90 Gillingham F.C. season: Background and pre-season

 The club retained the previous season's kit design, which added a pattern of thin white lines to the team's traditional blue shirts.
-The second-choice kit, to be worn in the event of a clash of colours with the opposition, was all-red.
+The away kit, to be worn in the event of a clash of colours with the home team, was all-red.
 The team prepared for the new season with a number of friendly matches, including one against Wimbledon of the First Division; goalkeeper Jeremy Roberts played as a trialist in that game.
 Although he was included in the official team photograph for the season, he never played a competitive game for Gillingham and there is no record of him ever signing a contract with the club.